Home

 Generic Cryptanalysis

-The three generic kinds of cryptanalysis are classified according to what information the cryptanalyst has.
+The three generic kinds of cryptanalysis are classified according to the information the cryptanalyst has.
 These include:

 Ciphertext-only attacks are used when cryptanalysts only have the encrypted message to work with.
-These are performed with no information about the encryption algorithm, the plaintext or the cryptographic key.
+These are performed without information about the encryption algorithm, the plaintext, or the cryptographic key.

-Chosen-plaintext and chosen-ciphertext attacks are each other’s opposite.
+Chosen plaintext and chosen ciphertext attacks are each other’s opposites.
 These can be used when cryptanalysts have access to the encryption device itself.
 They can feed the device various chunks of chosen plaintext and compare these to their corresponding ciphertext or run pieces of ciphertext through the device and compare these to their decrypted plaintext.
-A common chosen-plaintext attack is differential cryptanalysis.
+A common chosen plaintext attack is differential cryptanalysis.

 Brute Force Attacks